Neoshrimp/LBoL_Doremy/NoMetaScaling/README.md

 *Change log*

 ------
+`1.2.4` Prevent 'real' Expel cards and Blossoming Fantasy Seal from banning themselves after being played.
+This enables capitalizing on bounce-backs from exile.

 `1.2.3` Fix defrogged cards being banned.

 `1.2.2` Fix issue with Positive News giving P only once per fight.
 Add optional config toggle to increase number of Clownpiece summons which will drop resources.